Johnathon-Wheaton/SupplyChainOptimizer/README.md

 ## 📖 Documentation

-Full documentation coming soon!
+[Click here](docs/Input_Instructions.md) to read the input file documentation.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.